Domestic Violence Protection Orders and Sexual Assault Protection Orders

 If convicted, you could be placed in jail, fined, electronically monitored, and be left with a permanent criminal record.
 If on probation, you could be sent back to prison.
 Since most employers have a zero-tolerance policy in regard to criminal convictions, you could lose your job.
 If your conviction is entered on your criminal record, you may find it difficult to rent an apartment or find a job when a background check is conducted on you.Fighting Restraining Orders

 Arresting police officers don't conduct investigations or ask many questions when making an arrest on a restraining order violation.
 As a result, people who are innocent or at the wrong place at the wrong time, often find themselves facing serious charges.
 Alternatively, people struggling with an alcohol addiction, depression, or mental illness may need counseling and help instead of incarceration.
-Our attorneys present all of the facts involved in order to persuade the court our client is not a threat and deserves a second chance.
+Our attorney present all of the facts involved in order to persuade the court our client is not a threat and deserves a second chance.